 - Walden, et al. v.
 American General Life and Accident Ins.
 Co., 244 F.Supp.2d 689 (S.D.
 Miss.
 2003) and Booker, et al. v.
 American General Life and Accident Ins.
 Co., 257 F.Supp.2d 850 (S.D.
 Miss.
 2003) – Served as lead counsel in developing successful removal and jurisdictional discovery strategy in multi-plaintiff life insurance sales practice cases originally filed in Holmes County, Mississippi.
 The cases settled on favorable terms to the defendant after defeating plaintiffs’ motion to remand.

-- The Best Lawyers in America© for Insurance Law (2013-present)
+- The Best Lawyers in America© for Insurance Law and Litigation: Insurance Law (2013-present)